DavidMayoral/TU-Munich-microclimate/Relevant graphs/00TableOfContents.md

 # Graphs.
-Table of content.
+Table of contents.

 All graphs are included in three different formats each: **static** (.png and .svg) and **interactive** (.html):